HaimengBai/431slides/class_22/README.md

 ## Announcements before class:

 1. Today's Agenda
+    - Quiz 2
+        - due at 8 AM Tuesday 2017-11-14.
     - *p* Hacking, Researcher Degrees of Freedom and The Garden of Forking Paths
         - [Andrew Gelman's blog](http://andrewgelman.com/) is how I first heard about much of this material.
         - The **p-hacking** example I'll show is part of [Science isn't broken](https://fivethirtyeight.com/features/science-isnt-broken/#part1) by Christie Aschwanden with graphic by Ritchie King at FiveThirtyEight.com
         - Some additional references are found [in a talk I gave and its links](https://github.com/THOMASELOVE/RCR2017).
+    - What to do about a study after it's published?
+        - The retrodesign function, Type S and Type M errors
         - The Gelman and Carlin paper on retrodesign is [here](http://www.stat.columbia.edu/~gelman/research/published/retropower_final.pdf) and two good blog posts on it are [here](http://andrewgelman.com/2016/10/25/how-not-to-analyze-noisy-data-a-case-study/) and also [here](http://andrewgelman.com/2016/11/13/more-on-my-paper-with-john-carlin-on-type-m-and-type-s-errors/)
         - Eric Ravenscraft's piece at Lifehacker on "[How to Lie to Yourself and Others with Statistics](http://lifehacker.com/how-to-lie-to-yourself-and-others-with-statistics-1788184031)" is a fun read.
     - [Course Project Survey Data](https://github.com/THOMASELOVE/431project/tree/master/SURVEY2017), including